 Water Sanitation Hygiene (WASH)

-Most explosive ordnance survivors and PWDs are constrained by barriers to access to facilities for the safe disposal of human waste (feces and urine).
-It is very difficult for explosive ordnance survivors to have the ability to maintain hygienic conditions, through services such as garbage collection, animal waste management, and a safe clean water.
+are constrained by barriers to access to facilities for the safe disposal of human waste (feces and urine).
+It is very difficult for explosive ordnance survivors to have the ability to maintain hygienic conditions, through services such as garbage collection, animal waste management, and a safe clean water

 So purposefully we will seek to identify possible funding sources and write a grant proposal to fund a program that will provide energy resources for explosive ordnance survivors.